 If you think you can qualify for low interest rates, we recommend also checking your rate at LightStream.
-Rates at LightStream are extremely competitive from 2.19% to 17.99%, and the lender has a Rate Beat Program, promising to beat another lender’s rate by 0.1% percentage points.
+Annual percentage rates at LightStream are extremely competitive and the lender has a Rate Beat Program, promising to beat another lender’s rate by 0.1% percentage points.
 You can also get a 0.5% percentage point discount on your rate at LightStream by enrolling in AutoPay.
 Another thing we like about LightStream is that the lender makes loans up to $100,000 with terms from two to seven years, and does not charge any origination fees or late fees.

 RocketLoans vs. Marcus by Goldman Sachs

 A subsidiary of Goldman Sachs, Marcus is a better choice for fee-conscious borrowers or those looking for more flexible loan terms.
 Marcus charges no fees on its personal loans, meaning no origination fees, no check processing fees and no late fees.
 This means that when you take out a loan from Marcus you will get the full amount deposited to your bank account, instead of the amount minus an origination fee.
-While you can only borrow up to $30,000 through Marcus, you can pick any loan term between two to six years.
+You can borrow up to $40,000 through Marcus with a maximum loan term of six years.
 RocketLoans, on the other hand, only has three or five year terms, so borrowers looking for shorter or longer terms may have better luck at Marcus.
-Annual percentage rates at Marcus are fairly similar to those at RocketLoans, ranging from 5.99% to 22.99%.
+Annual percentage rates at Marcus are fairly similar to those at RocketLoans, ranging from 6.99% to 19.99%.

 RocketLoans vs. SoFi

 We’d recommend SoFi over RocketLoans if you want more than $35,000.
-Even if you don’t, SoFi offers very competitive fixed rates between 5.7% and 14.24% (the average rate is 8.5%), so we still recommend checking your rate here.
+Even if you don’t, SoFi offers competitive fixed rates between 5.99% to 18.28%, so we still recommend checking your rate here.
 The lender also offers variable interest rates, which may be an attractive option for some borrowers.
 SoFi makes unsecured personal loans up to $100,000 with terms of three, five or seven years.
 The lender also has fewer fees than RocketLoans as there are no origination fees or check processing fees.
 Similar to RocketLoans, you can use a SoFi personal loan for almost any purpose aside from educational expenses.
 However, SoFi does not provide same-day or next-day funding, instead taking three business days on average to fund your loan offer.